 Credit risk represents the risk of a loss if the counter parties fail to perform as contracted.
-Credit risk arises from deposits with banks, credit exposure arising as a result of dividends receivable on equity securities and receivable against sale of investments and investments in debt securities.
-For deposit with banks, only reputed parties are accepted.
-Credit risk on dividend receivable is minimal due to statutory protection.
-All transactions in listed securities are settled / paid for upon delivery using the National Clearing Company of Pakistan Limited.
+Credit risk arises from deposits with banks, credit exposure arising as a result of , receivable against sale of investments and investments in debt securities.
+For deposits with banks, only reputed parties are accepted.
 The risk of default is considered minimal due to inherent systematic measures taken therein.
-Risk attributable to investment in Ijara Sukuks is limited as these are guaranteed by the Federal Government.
+Risk attributable to investment in GoP Ijarah Sukuks is limited as these are guaranteed by the Federal Government.